Ar Rass: Climate

 The town of Rass has a typical desert climate, known for its cold winters and hot and aneroid summers, with low humidity.
-The average temperature during winter is between -3° and 21 °C. June, July, August, and September are the hottest months.
-In summers the degree could reach extreme levels (between 39° to 50°).
+The average temperature during winter is between -3° and 21°C. June, July, August, and September are the hottest months.
+In summers the degree could reach extreme levels (between 39° and 50°).

 Sport

-The main team playing in the top-flight is Al Hazm.
+The city's main clubs are Al-Hazem and Al-Kholood, both representing it in football.